y9vad9/SketchwareManager/tutorials/Clone, edit, delete projects/README.md

 project.clone(manager.nextFreeId, ProjectDestination.from(___path___)) // nextFreeId default variable which gives free id for new project
 ```

-Or if you need change default folders to clone, for example, to make backup feature you can do next:
+Or if you need change default folders to clone, for example, to make a backup feature you can do next:

 ```kotlin
 val manager = SketchwareProjects("..")